Meeting vulnerable individuals where they are, helping them go where they want to go, and supporting them to be who they want to be.

 - increase awareness of existing programs and services; and

-- conduct outreach to our most marginalized youth.
+- conduct outreach to our most marginalized individuals.

 Thrive was established in 2001 and is part of the Province of Newfoundland and Labrador’s Community Youth Networks (CYNs).
 The CYNs were established to provide services and support to resilient youth 12 – 18 years of age who live in poverty and have limited access to mainstream programs and services.

-Thrive is seen as a leading youth serving organization within the province of Newfoundland and Labrador.
-Since its inception, this organization has created some of our provinces most innovative services which has resulted in our organization:
+Thrive is seen as a leading social serving organization within the province of Newfoundland and Labrador, and since its inception, this organization has created some of our provinces most innovative services.
+Some of our goals and achievements are: